Frequently asked questions.

 Can I use insurance to pay for services?

 Absolutely!
 We accept BlueCross BlueShield PPO.
-When you reach out to us for services, we will run a benefits check and communicate with you about what to expect regarding co-pays, deductibles, etc. so you can have full transparency about what to expect in terms of cost of services after your insurance pays.
+When you reach out to us for services, we will run a benefits check and communicate with you about what to expect regarding co-pays, deductibles, etc. so you can have full transparency about your estimated cost of services.

 If you have a different insurance provider, we will provide you a superbill which you can submit to your insurance company for reimbursement.
 All services must be paid upfront.